jshvarts/MosbyMVP/conductor-hello-world-viewstate/README.md

 The View extends Mosby's abstract `MvpViewStateController`.
 The View defines custom `ViewState` to be preserved on device configuration changes such as rotation.

-Instead of extending `MvpViewStateController`, the View could implement Mosby's `MvpViewStateConductorDelegateCallback` instead.
+Instead of extending `MvpViewStateController`, the View could implement Mosby's `MvpViewStateConductorDelegateCallback`.

 ## Presenter